-An excerpt from the Handbook for Quality Management (2000, QA Publishing, LLC) by Thomas Pyzdek
+An excerpt from The Handbook for Quality Management (2013, McGraw-Hill) by Paul Keller and Thomas Pyzdek

 The fundamental principle of the cost of quality is that any cost that would not have been expended if quality were perfect is a cost of quality.
-This includes such obvious costs as scrap and rework, but it also includes many costs that are far less obvious, such as the cost of reordering to replace defective material.
+This includes such obvious costs as scrap and rework, but it also includes many cost of quality categories that are far less obvious, such as the cost of reordering to replace defective material.
 Service businesses also incur quality costs; for example, a hotel incurs a quality cost when room service delivers a missing item to a guest.
-Specifically, quality costs are a measure of the costs specifically associated with the achievement or non-achievement of product or service quality—including all product or service requirements established by the company and its contracts with customers and society.
+Specifically, quality costs are a measure of the cost of quality categories specifically associated with the achievement or non-achievement of product or service quality, including all product or service requirements established by the company and its contracts with customers and society.
 Requirements include marketing specifications, end-product and process specifications, purchase orders, engineering drawings, company procedures, operating instructions, professional or industry standards, government regulations, and any other document or customer needs that can affect the definition of product or service.
-More specifically, quality costs are the total of the cost incurred by a) investing in the prevention of non-conformances to requirements; b) appraising a product or service for conformance to requirements; and c) failure to meet requirements (Figure VI.37).
+More specifically, quality costs are the total of the cost incurred by (a) investing in the prevention of non-conformances to requirements, (b) appraising a product or service for conformance to requirements, and (c) failure to meet requirements (see Fig. 8.1).